-A, --action [flag]action

 -i, --index

 Enable Index mode.
 Index mode is similar to montage mode, and accepts the same options.
-It creates an index print of thumbails, printing the image name beneath each thumbnail.
+It creates an index print of thumbnails, printing the image name beneath each thumbnail.
 Index mode enables certain other options, see

-INDEX MODE OPTIONS and
+INDEX AND THUMBNAIL MODE OPTIONS and

 MONTAGE MODE OPTIONS.

---info commandline
+--info [flag]command_line

 Execute

-commandline and display its output in the bottom left corner of the image.
+command_line and display its output in the bottom left corner of the image.
 Can be used to display e.g. image dimensions or EXIF information.
 Supports

 -k, --keep-http